LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

    :width: 70 %
    :alt: Image showing the maze that the JCATS agent must navigate.

+   Collection of buildings and fences that make up a maze scenario.
+The JCATS agent must learn to navigate the maze by issuing local movement commands.

 Abmarl Simulation Interface
 ```````````````````````````

-We wrap the PolicyClient interface with an Abmarl :ref:`Agent Based Simulation <>`
+We wrap the PolicyClient interface with an Abmarl :ref:`Agent Based Simulation <abs>`
-class to connect the JCATS simulation with RLlib.
+class to connect the JCATS simulation with :ref:`RLlib <jcats_rllib_training>`.
 The observation space is just
 a two-dimensional continuous array of the agent's position, which ranges from ``(0, 0)``
 to ``(2100, 2100)``.
 The action space is a relative movement vector that captures
 the agent's movement range, from ``(-100, -100)`` to ``(100, 100)``.